markflemingtennis/tennis-blog/content/posts/beat-the-three-opponents.md

 ### 3. Watch The Ball

-* To control your ensuing shot the ultimate goal is to make an effort to watch the ball in a manner to allow you to hit the ball in the center of the racket it's "sweet spot".
+* To control your ensuing shot the ultimate goal is to make an effort to watch the ball in a manner to allow you to hit the ball in the center of the racket, it's "sweet spot".
 * Like a golfer

 ## OPPONENT TWO: BEAT THE NET